badgerherald/badgerherald.com/readme.md

 ## Deploying

 Deploying to a new server is almost entirely within the repo.

-On a Debian 10 box:
+#1, Deploy a Debian 11 box—and mount in relevant volumes.

+#2, SSH into the box and:

 ```bash
 apt update